rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 !!! warning

     Do not add any VLANs to the VLT interconnect.
 The VLTi interface manages VLAN tagged/untagged traffic automatically between peers.
-Manually adding an VLAN configuration has been shown to disrupt traffic flow according to Dell.
+Manually adding a VLAN configuration has been shown to disrupt traffic flow according to Dell.

 *Repeat these steps on the other VLT peer.*